-Ask for recommendations
+Ask for estate agent recommendations

-The best place to start when searching for a good estate agent is by asking family and friends who have recently moved who they used and what they thought.
+The best place to start when searching for a good estate agent is by asking family and friends who have recently moved who they used, and what they thought.

-Check their credentials
+Check the estate agent’s credentials

-Many agents will also be members of trade bodies – such as the National Association of Estate Agents (NAEA) or Royal Institution of Chartered Surveyors (RICS) – which means they have to comply with a code of conduct.
+Many will also be members of trade bodies – such as the National Association of Estate Agents (NAEA) or Royal Institution of Chartered Surveyors (RICS) – which means they have to comply with a code of conduct.

-Also ask to see some of their brochures to check the quality of the pictures and floor plans, and check that the website is easy to use.
+Also, ask to see some of their brochures to check the quality of the pictures and floor plans, and check that the website is easy to use.